notkaramel/.github/.github/ISSUE_TEMPLATE/idea_request.md

 ---
-name: Request - Idea, Feature, or Enhancement
+name: Idea, Feature, or Enhancement Request
 about: Suggest your idea for this project
 title: '[REQUEST]'
-labels: ''
+labels: 'enhancement'
 assignees: ''
 ---